geohang/SPNet/README.md

 # SPNet
- The codes are used in paper Deep learning for locating contaminated sites from self-potential signals: a laboratory perspective
+The codes are used in paper *Deep learning for locating contaminated sites from self-potential signals: a laboratory perspective*.

+## Description

+SPNet is an useful tool to predict locations of SP sources, which helps to monitor and locate contaminated sites and address environmental problems.

+## Getting Started

+### Dependencies

+- Download the python package described in *requirement.txt*.

+- Windows 10

+### codes
+- SPinversion.py: The main program to train the SPNet with normalized SP signal with regarding sources.
+- testdatasets.py: Codes for evaluating the SPNet with test datasets
+- plotdata.py: Example of 3D plot in this paper.
+In this code, the lab test dataset is used.

+## Dataset
+You can find the dataset used in this reserach at
+## Author
+You can contact author Hang Chen (hangchen@u.boisestate.edu)

+## Acknowledgments

+I want to thank https://github.com/LeeJunHyun/Image_Segmentation#r2u-net for providing U-Net codes.
+This study modifies the codes to fit our problems.